Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 Finding Probabilities for Normal Distributions In Exercises 7–12, find the indicated probabilities.
 If convenient, use technology to find the probabilities.

 Health Club Schedule The amounts of time per workout an athlete uses a stairclimber are normally distributed, with a mean of 20 minutes and a standard deviation of 5 minutes.
-Find the probability that a randomly selected athlete uses a stairclimber for (c) more than 30 minutes.
+Find the probability that a randomly selected athlete uses a stairclimber for (b) between 20 and 28 minutes.

 Verified step by step guidance